-The SafeRack MAUI unit is an excellent choice if you are concerned about the safety of environment and your workers.
+The SafeRack MAUI unit is an excellent choice if you are concerned about the safety of the environment and your workers.
 Compared to other loading racks, MAUI is a self-supporting and portable rack, meaning you can take it anywhere with you when you have to unload the tank trucks.
 Oil Tanking Joliet facility is using this rack and they seem super satisfied with it.

 Today we’re going to OilTanking in Channahon, Illinois.
 It’s the Joliet terminal.